litmuschaos/litmus/mkdocs/docs/experiments/concepts/security/kyverno-policies.md

-[Kyverno policies](https://kyverno.io/policies/pod-security/) blocks configurations that donot match a policy(enforce mode), or can generate policy violations (audit mode).
+[Kyverno policies](https://kyverno.io/policies/pod-security/) blocks configurations that don't match a policy (enforce mode) or can generate policy violations (audit mode).
 It scans existing configurations and reports violations in the cluster.
-Litmus uses kyverno policies to restrict the pod configurations and allows only defined configurations.
+Litmus recommends using the provided policy configuration to enable the execution of all supported (out-of-the-box) experiments listed in the chaoshub.
+Having said that, this is recommendatory in nature and left to user discretion/choice depending upon experiments desired.

+The details listed here are expected to aid users of Kyverno.
+If you are using alternate means to enforce runtime security, such as native Kubernetes PSPs (pod security policies), refer this section: <>

 ## Policies in Litmus

-Litmus uses following pod security policies:
+Litmus recommends using the following policies:

 1. [Add Capabilities](https://github.com/ispeakc0de/chaos-charts/blob/kyverno-policies/security/kyverno-policies/allow-capabilities.yaml): It restricts add capabilities except the `NET_ADMIN` and `SYS_ADMIN` for the pods that use runtime API
 1. [Host Namespaces](https://github.com/ispeakc0de/chaos-charts/blob/kyverno-policies/security/kyverno-policies/allow-host-namespaces.yaml): It validates following host namespaces for the pods that use runtime API.